top of page

 Flora

-I love flora - trees, plants, flowers - their shapes, lines, colours.
+I love flora - trees, plants, flowers - their shapes, lines and colours.
 My love of the honesty plant (in Dutch: Judaskruid/penning) and of sunflowers, especially when they are in a state of decay, prompted me to create series on both.
-Flora also contains individual paintings and drawings of flowers and crops.
+This Flora category also contains individual paintings and drawings of flowers and crops.
 All paintings are made with soft pastel, the drawings with charcoal.

 Landscape